Paducah Pharmacy Residencies Curriculum

 Elective Learning Experiences

 The following elective rotations are available so that the resident is able to tailor their residency experience to meet their needs and interests.
 With patient care services offered in Cancer, Heart, Neurology and Neurosurgery, Orthopedic and Sports Medicine, Mother and Baby Care, and more, you are sure to find an area of interest to pursue a long career with us at Baptist Health.
-All elective learning experiences are four weeks in length to allow two electives to be chosen.
+All elective learning experiences are four weeks in length to allow three electives to be chosen.

 • Cardiology